 Carrying her family’s history of lung cancer with her and having lost her own father when she was just thirteen, Jill was devastated at the thought of her children having to go through what she did.
 Upon receiving news that she was now a Stage 3b patient, she found herself in what she describes as a “huge cancer depression,” obsessed with what this would all mean for her children.
 Over time her pragmatism kicked in and she decided that this disease, while it had control over her body, was not going to control her mind and, perhaps more importantly, her joy.

 “No one is exempt for the hell at the beginning, but it isn’t about what happens, but how you move forward.
 You just cannot allow cancer to run the show.
 I am a realist… I’m not looking for a Hail Mary pass, just looking to get a next first down.”

 With the disease contained to her lungs, Jill is grateful that, for now, it can be managed as a chronic disease.
 In addition to the initial surgeries and adjuvant therapies, Jill has endured stereotactic body radiation, a targeted radiation designed to manage the cancer.
-But today, almost 10 years following the first bad scan, she is in “watch and wait” mode, not currently undergoing treatment and living a full and happy life, long-term — yet manageable — side effects of previous treatments notwithstanding.
+While she was upset when doctors found that she had progression in the fall of 2018, and started her on a new targeted therapy, ( Jill says this was a hard pill to swallow – no pun intended!) it was the first time that she was not overcome with fear.
+In fact, Jill felt some control and remembers thinking, “screw you lung cancer!”
+Meanwhile, Jill is living a full and happy life, long-term — yet manageable — side effects of treatments notwithstanding.